 Social Engineering: The “Weakest Human Link” in Cybersecurity

-Social engineering involves tricking your employees into breaching security protocols or giving away information, most often over the telephone or via email.
-Social engineering exploits human weaknesses rather than technology, preying upon people’s propensity towards trust in particular.
+Social engineering involves tricking your employees into breaching security protocols or giving away information.
+Social engineering exploits human weaknesses rather than technology, preying upon people’s propensity towards trust.
 Often, these exploits are used to gather information to support a more targeted cyberattack, with the initial forays based on the premise of ‘little and often’ so as not to cause concern.
 Employees at all levels, including senior executives, are vulnerable.
-Mr. Edgar Perez will explain why by improving employee awareness and introducing simple technical measures, organizations can protect themselves against social engineering techniques and the risk of a cyberattack and its potential impact on business, customers, and data.
+Mr. Edgar Perez will explain why by improving employee awareness and introducing simple technical measures, organizations can improve their protection against social engineering techniques and the risk of a cyberattack.

 The Biggest Risk for Financial Markets

-Regulatory changes and technological evolution have transformed the financial landscape since the advent of the first electronic networks in the early 1970s.
+Regulatory changes and technological evolution have transformed the financial landscape.
 Regulators around the world are now in a race to respond to the evolution of technology in financial markets and prevent its operational challenges from becoming the biggest risk for financial markets.
 However, when considering technology and the cyber landscape, errors are bound to happen.
 Financial services firms are expected to have deployed the most sophisticated defense systems against cyberattacks.
-Most of them would realize the need for these investments and honestly attempt to implement them, but their IT departments would soon hit a wall.
+Most of them would realize the need of these investments and implement them, but their IT departments would soon hit a wall.
 What would it take to limit the impact of the biggest risk for financial markets?

 Establishing or Improving a Cybersecurity Program

-The NIST Cybersecurity Framework, which was drafted by the National Institute of Standards and Technology (NIST), comprises leading practices from various standards bodies that have proved to be successful when implemented, and it also may deliver regulatory and legal advantages that extend well beyond improved cybersecurity for organizations that adopt it early.
+The Cybersecurity Framework drafted by the U.S. National Institute of Standards and Technology comprises leading practices from various standards bodies that have proved to be successful when implemented; it also may deliver regulatory and legal advantages that extend well beyond improved cybersecurity for organizations.
 Its adoption may prove advantageous for businesses across virtually all industries.
-Mr. Edgar Perez will explain why a proper Cybersecurity Program will build on the analysis of the possible areas of concern, an understanding of the company’s most critical assets, and a thorough review of Information Technology’s policies and procedures when faced with cybercrime.
+Mr. Edgar Perez will explain why a proper Cybersecurity Program will build on the analysis of possible areas of concern, an understanding of the firm’s most critical assets, and a thorough review of Information Technology’s policies and procedures when faced with rampant cybercrime.